ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 For more information about available command options, see [`ibmcloud is backup-policy-plan-create`](/docs/cli?topic=cli-vpc-reference#backup-policy-plan-create).

-The cross-regional copy feature is not applicable for multi-volume backups.
+The cross-regional copy feature is not applicable for multi-volume or share backups.
 {: important}

 ## Creating backup policies and plans with the API